Red Hill Mining Town: 2017 mix

 For the 30th anniversary reissue of The Joshua Tree in 2017, new mixes of several songs were created, including "Red Hill Mining Town".
 The 2017 mix of the song was worked on using stems from the original recording; the band and Lillywhite communicated over e-mail, as the producer was residing in Indonesia.
 Looking back on the original mix, Lillywhite believed it was a mistake to de-emphasize the brass, saying of the synthesiser, "yes it's a good sound, but sometimes the sound is not as important as the spirit."
 Since the brass was recorded on just two tracks, Lillywhite could not Auto-Tune the recording.
 Instead, he turned up the horns based on a recommendation that Rolling Stones guitarist Keith Richards made 30 years earlier.
 Whenever Richards' guitar would get out of tune over the course of a take, instead of lowering the instrument in the mix and covering it with an overdub, he would turn it up so that, despite sounding out of tune, it would "own the sound".
 Describing the new mix of "Red Hill Mining Town", Lillywhite said, "the brass band is much more emotive than someone playing it on a keyboard".

-Other changes for the new mix were complicated by audio spill; U2 had recorded the song as a single studio performance, resulting in the drums leaking onto the track for the bass guitar amplifier.
+Other changes for the new mix were complicated by audio spill; U2 had recorded the song as a single studio performance, resulting in the drums leaking onto the bass guitar amplifier track.
 Guitarist the Edge asked Lillywhite to raise the guitar in the mix.
 Bono, believing he could sing the song better and with more sincerity, told Lillywhite, "I hate the singer", and subsequently re-recorded his vocals for the verses.
 Lillywhite said, "I actually had to match a 56-year-old Bono with a 26-year-old Bono and they mixed well.
 I was very happy.
 It's quite powerful sounding."